 The Company is currently in compliance with all material environmental regulations applicable to its exploration, development, construction and operating activities.
-The financial and operational effects of environmental protection requirements on capital expenditures, earnings and non-capital expenditures during the fiscal year ended June 30, 2021 were not material.
+The financial and operational effects of environmental protection requirements on capital expenditures, earnings and non-capital expenditures during the most recently completed financial year were not material.